nadeemlab/DoseRTX/README.md

 </p>

-This library serves as a one-stop solution for analyzing datasets using clinically-interpretable radiomics (CIR) in cancer imaging.
-The primary motivation for this comes from our collaborators in radiology and radiation oncology inquiring about the importance of clinically-reported features in state-of-the-art deep learning malignancy/recurrence/treatment response prediction algorithms.
-Previous methods have performed such prediction tasks but without robust attribution to any clinically reported/actionable features (see extensive literature on sensitivity of attribution methods to hyperparameters).
-This motivated us to curate datasets by annotating clinically-reported features at voxel/vertex-level on public datasets (using our CMPB'21 [advanced mathmetical algorithms](https://github.com/choilab-jefferson/LungCancerScreeningRadiomics)) and relating these to prediction tasks (bypassing the “flaky” attribution schemes).
-With the release of these comprehensively-annotated datasets, we hope that previous malignancy prediction methods can also validate their explanations and provide clinically-actionable insights.
-We also provide strong end-to-end baselines for extracting these hard-to-compute clinically-reported features and using these in different prediction tasks.

 ##Domain Knowledge Driven 3D Dose Prediction Using Moment-Based Loss Function [PMB'22]

 *Objective:To propose a novel moment-based loss function for predicting 3D dose distribution for the challenging conventional lung IMRT plans.
 The moment-based loss function is convex and differentiable and can easily incorporate clinical dose volume histogram (DVH) domain knowledge in any deep learning framework without computational overhead.*